john-z-yang/lisp/README.md

 ```

-The bytecode compiler and only supports compliation of the following 7 special forms:
+The bytecode compiler only supports compliation of the following 7 special forms:

 - Atomic values
 - Symbol assignments